2021 Barcelona Formula 3 round

 The 2021 Barcelona FIA Formula 3 round was a motor racing event held on 8 and 9 May 2021 at the Circuit de Barcelona-Catalunya in Montmeló, Catalonia, Spain.
 It was the first round of the 2021 FIA Formula 3 Championship, and ran in support of the 2021 Spanish Grand Prix.

 Classification

 Qualifying

-The Qualifying session took place on 7 May 2021, with Dennis Hauger scoring his first FIA F3 pole position, six thousandth ahead of fellow Red Bull junior Jack Doohan.
+The Qualifying session took place on 7 May 2021, with Dennis Hauger scoring his first Formula 3 pole position, six thousandth ahead of fellow Red Bull junior Jack Doohan.

 Sprint Race 1

 On the formation lap the Carlin of Ido Cohen stopped, leading to the start being aborted and one race lap being removed.
 Cohen was able to start from the pitlane.

 Edgar had a good start as Smolyar immediately came under pressure from Caio Collet.
 The Russian managed to shake off the MP Motorsport driver, who was then drawn into a battle with Novalak and Logan Sargeant, and closed the gap to Edgar.

 As soon as DRS was enabled, Smolyar was on the attack, sweeping past the Carlin driver to take the race lead on lap 4.
 Edgar tried to fight back a lap later but he couldn't get back through.
 Smolyar managed to break the tow to Edgar and extended a gap at the front of the field.

 Edgar was soon joined by Collet, who tried to challenge Edgar for second, but allowed Trident driver Novalak to sweep through to take third after running wide.

 Novalak soon snatched second from Edgar around the outside of the first corner and was closing the gap to Smolyar when the safety car was brought out with two laps remaining, after Oliver Rasmussen clipped the curb and ran into the gravel at the final corner, where he got stuck.
 Rasmussen's car couldn't be cleared in time for a restart and the race ended behind the safety car, allowing Smolyar to take his maiden F3 win.
 Collet held off Sargeant to take third, and Edgar dropped back to fifth.
 The battling Caldwell, Vesti and Hauger finished behind, and Martins and Nannini completed the top ten.